Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Derivation of the Region in ( ) from ( )

 Finally, the second bound on $R_1+R_2$ is upper bounded as

-Again, (a) and (b) follows by the same arguments as (a) and (b) in (\ref{appen_RBC1_R2}).
+Again, (a) and (b) follow by the same arguments as (a) and (b) in \eqref{appen_RBC1_R2}.

-To complete the proof, it remains to be shown that taking the union only over PMFs in which $X_1$ is independent of $(V,U,X)$, exhausts the entire region.
-This follows since the rate bounds in (\ref{appen_RBC1_R1})-(\ref{appen_RBC1_R1+22}) do not involve $X_1$ nor $Y_{22}$.
-Relabeling $Y_{21}$ as $Y_2$ yields $\mathcal{R}\subseteq\mathcal{C}_{BC}$ and completes the proof.
+To complete the proof, it remains to be shown that taking the union only over PMFs in which $X_1$ is independent of $(V,U,X)$ exhausts the entire region.
+This follows since the rate bounds in \eqref{appen_RBC1_R1}-\eqref{appen_RBC1_R1+22} do not involve $X_1$ nor $Y_{22}$.
+Relabeling $Y_{21}$ as $Y_2$ shows that $\mathcal{R}\subseteq\mathcal{C}_{\mathrm{BC}}$ and completes the proof.